 8. Evil must sometimes be met with violence, but the only antidote is love.

 9. Thus to be good one must love those who are evil, among whom one must include oneself.
-That is, to be good one must be evil, both at war and at peace with oneself.
+That is, to be good one must know one is evil, both at war and at peace with oneself.